rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 - Garbage collection automatically reclaims memory from unreachable objects, preventing memory leaks and simplifying memory management for Java developers.

 ---
-## Q. Explain shallow copy vs. deep copy in Java.
+## 96. Explain shallow copy vs. deep copy in Java.
 When you copy an object in Java, you need to understand the difference between a shallow copy and a deep copy.
 This distinction is crucial when dealing with objects that contain references to other objects.

 #### 1. Shallow Copy